AdidSS/AdidSS/README.md

 ## 👋 Hi there

-I'm a Mexican Data Scientist passionate about solving problems with a creative and analytical approach.
+I'm a passionate Data Scientist from Mexico focused on using AI and data to create accessible, meaningful, and impactful solutions

 ---